martincf/westkirbyartscentre/refundpolicy.md

 ## Returns and Refunds Policy

-Please read this policy carefully.
-This is the Return and Refund Policy of West Kirby Arts Centre. .
+This is the Return and Refund Policy of West Kirby Arts Centre.

 ### Tickets

-We issue refunds for tickets if a refund request is communicated to us by email or telephone, up to 4 hours before an event start time.
+If you need to cancel your tickets before an event or are unhappy with an event, we are happy to issue a full refund.

 ### Contact us